[image]

 3. Run the app's SYNC

 Just like PC-to-phone syncs, you're choosing existing content-copy folders in both selection steps, and your content copies on your phone, USB drive, and PC are made the same again every time you run this.
-And here too, the selection steps above can often be skipped, because FROM and TO paths are saved on both your phone and your PC: just attach and SYNC on both devices to repeat prior syncs.
+And here too, the selection steps above can often be skipped, because FROM and TO paths are saved on both your phone and your PC: just attach USB drive and SYNC on both devices to repeat prior syncs.

 Verify, Restore, and Undo